Real-World Evaluation of two Cooperative Intersection Management Approaches: Related Work

 \section{Related Work}

 The efficient coordination of CAVs at urban intersections receives strong research interest in the field of automatic intersection management~(AIM).
-Prior works mostly consider fully automated traffic and simulative evaluations, as surveyed by~\cite{zhong2021autonomous}.
-In the following, we give an overview on published works that are deemed most relevant to cooperative maneuver planning in mixed traffic.
+In the following, we give an overview on published works that are deemed most relevant to cooperative maneuver planning at unsignalized intersections.
+Prior works mostly consider fully automated traffic and pure simulative evaluations, as surveyed by~\cite{zhong2021autonomous}.
+Also, the evaluation of the approaches often does not consider the processing time, and many researchers do not consider a communication protocol to coordinate the traffic.
+Therefore, most previous works are not suitable for real-world deployment.

-Static priority rules at an intersection can be insufficient to efficiently handle a higher amount of incoming traffic and lead to long queues.
-Instead, usually traffic lights are used as a basic means of traffic control.
-The traffic light switching plan can either be determined offline, potentially optimized for the specific intersection as in \cite{lowrie_sydney_1982}, or adapted dynamically with a Markovian approach as in \cite{yu_markovian_1997}.
-With an increasing prevalence of connected vehicles, however, the traffic at intersections can be governed by an automatic intersection management.
-With a fine-grained control by controlling individual vehicles, the traffic efficiency can potentially be increased compared to simpler solutions.